-A team of experts (Lugoe et al, 2005) conducting grass-roots stakeholder consultative meetings in the preparation of the strategic plan for the implementation of the land laws (SPILL) in Tanzania in 2004/5 herd testimonies of land disputes in the country, which are clustered into three main categories, namely: (i) land disputes about title, boundaries, and/or conditions of tenure for individual land parcels; (ii) land disputes of a socio-economic nature that focus on the violations in land-use and protection of a grantee's land rights against encumbrances and interferences; and, (iii) land disputes that are territorial in nature and involve village and township jurisdictions over land.
+A team of experts conducting grass-roots stakeholder consultative meetings in the preparation of the strategic plan for the implementation of the land laws (SPILL) in Tanzania in 2004/5 herd testimonies of land disputes in the country.
+The disputes can be assembled into three clusters, namely: (i) land disputes about title, boundaries, and/or conditions of tenure for individual land parcels; (ii) land disputes of a socioeconomic nature that focus on the violations in land-use and protection of a grantee's land rights against encumbrances and interferences; and (iii) land disputes that are territorial in nature and involve village and township jurisdictions over land.